If you are having issues with your water service or witness a water leak near your residence please call 417-581-2744, after hours call 417-581-2407.

 - Low or High Water Pressure

-The Department of Natural Resources requires the City of Ozark to submit a CCR Annual Report annually.
+Additionally, the Department of Natural Resources requires the City of Ozark to submit a CCR Annual Report annually.
 A second report is done for the Finley Valley CCR Report area.
 These reports describe the status of water quality in Ozark.

 The process for obtaining connection to the City of Ozark’s water system and the fee schedule for connection is outlined in the document titled Procedures for Connection to City of Ozark Utilities, (Water & Sewer).